-An official book of one of the greatest ever rock bands, photographed by one of the greatest ever rock photographers, featuring text by Brian May and Roger Taylor and intimate text from Neal revealing the stories behind the pictures
+The official book on Queen, one of the greatest ever rock bands, photographed by one of the greatest ever rock photographers―with text by Brian May and Roger Taylor and intimate accounts from Neal Preston revealing the stories behind the pictures

-This official book, produced in collaboration with the band, features over 300 images and is an exhilarating ride through their years on the road together.
-It is the first time Preston and Queen have collated this work in one volume: glimpses of life backstage, live performances, post-performance highs and lows, and outtakes―many of which have never been seen before―are accompanied by memories and anecdotes from Queen guitarist Brian May and drummer Roger Taylor.
+This official book, produced in collaboration with the band, features over 200 images and is an exhilarating ride through their years on the road together.
+It is the first time Preston and Queen have collated this work in one volume: glimpses of life backstage, live performances, post-performance highs and lows, and outtakes―many of which have never been seen before―are accompanied by memories and anecdotes from Preston with forewords by Queen guitarist Brian May and drummer Roger Taylor.
 The pages vibrate with a palpable energy.

 304pp; hardback; 304 x 245mm / 12 x 9.5 in.